MicrosoftDocs/powerShell-Docs.sv-se/reference/docs-conceptual/developer/format/autosize-element-for-widecontrol-format.md

 ## <a name="attributes-and-elements"></a>Attribut och element

-I följande avsnitt beskrivs attribut, underordnade element och det överordnade elementet i `AutoSize`-elementet.
+I följande avsnitt beskrivs attribut, underordnade element och `AutoSize` elementets överordnade element.

 ### <a name="attributes"></a>Attribut

-Ingen.
+Inga.

 ### <a name="child-elements"></a>Underordnade element

-Inga
+Inget

 ### <a name="parent-elements"></a>Överordnade element